Corporal punishment: Corporal punishment in schools

 Corporal punishment in schools has been outlawed in many countries.
 It often involves striking the student on the buttocks or the palm of the hand with an implement (e.g. a rattan cane or a spanking paddle).

 In countries where corporal punishment is still allowed in schools, there may be restrictions; for example, school caning in Singapore and Malaysia is, in theory, permitted for boys only.

 In India and many other countries, corporal punishment has technically been abolished by law.
-However, corporal punishment continues to be practiced on boys and girls in many schools around the world.
+However, corporal punishment continues to be practised on boys and girls in many schools around the world.
 Cultural perceptions of corporal punishment have rarely been studied and researched.
 One study carried out discusses how corporal punishment is perceived among parents and students in India.

 Medical professionals have urged putting an end to the practice, noting the danger of injury to children's hands especially.

-Judicial or quasi-judicial punishment
+Judicial punishment

 Around 33 countries in the world still retain judicial corporal punishment, including a number of former British territories such as Botswana, Malaysia, Singapore and Tanzania.
 In Singapore, for certain specified offences, males are routinely sentenced to caning in addition to a prison term.
 The Singaporean practice of caning became much discussed around the world in 1994 when American teenager Michael P. Fay received four strokes of the cane for vandalism.
 Judicial caning and whipping are also used in Aceh Province in Indonesia.

 A number of other countries with an Islamic legal system, such as Saudi Arabia, UAE, Qatar, Iran, Brunei, Sudan, and some northern states in Nigeria, employ judicial whipping for a range of offences.
 In April 2020, the Saudi Supreme Court ended the flogging punishment from its court system, and replaced it with jail time or fines.
 As of 2009, some regions of Pakistan are experiencing a breakdown of law and government, leading to a reintroduction of corporal punishment by ad hoc Islamicist courts.
 As well as corporal punishment, some Islamic countries such as Saudi Arabia and Iran use other kinds of physical penalties such as amputation or mutilation.
 However, the term "corporal punishment" has since the 19th century usually meant caning, flagellation or bastinado rather than those other types of physical penalty.

-In some countries, foot whipping (bastinado) is still practiced on prisoners.
+In some countries, foot whipping (bastinado) is still practised on prisoners.

+Effects

+According to a study headed by Harvard researchers, corporal punishment like spanking could affect the brain development of children.
+These effects are similar to the more severe form of violence.
+Corporal punishment is associated with physical injury and abuse, it erodes parent-child relationships, reduces cognitive abilities and IQ scores, leads to mental health problems including depression and anxiety, and it increases adult aggression and anti-social behaviors.